Shigeyoshi Shinohara | Head Coach

 Office Phone: (828) 884-8222

-Coach Shinohara enters his fifth full season with the women's soccer program in 2013-2014 after coming to Brevard in the spring of 2009 from the University of Montevallo where he served as the assistant women’s soccer coach.
+Coach Shinohara enters his seventh season with the women's soccer program in 2015 after coming to Brevard in the spring of 2009 from the University of Montevallo where he served as the assistant women’s soccer coach.

 During his time at Montevallo, Shinohara was heavily involved in recruiting for head coach Patricia Hughes, and was also very involved in all facets of the operation of the women’s soccer program.